sjn/introducing-se/docs.md

 ### Learn more

 * Join The Street&nbsp;Epistemology community!
 You can find it on [Discord](https://discord.gg/sKap3zM) and [elsewhere](https://streetepistemology.com/community).
-* Find SE videos, blogs, tutorials and other resources on [streetepistemology.com](https://streetepistemology.com/).
+* Find SE videos, blogs, tutorials, books and other resources on [streetepistemology.com](https://streetepistemology.com/).